pink-junkjard/hyperfiddle/README.md

 ## The Datomic I/O runtime implementation

-When the database changes, we rehydrate all queries on the page through datomic.
-If a field blurs, we rehydrate all queries on the page.
+When the database changes, or the request changes, we rehydrate all queries on the page through datomic.
+So if a field blurs, we rehydrate all queries on the page.

-Isn't that slow?

-No. We make some unusual architecture choices to make it fast.
+Isn't that slow? **No. We make some unusual architecture choices to make it fast.**

 If you use this I/O runtime in a traditional client/server REST-like configuration, where the browser makes HTTP requests to the server, it will be horrible!
 (Hyperfiddle.net in some circumstances does this today - so you can feel the lag - we haven't bothered to optimize this yet)